DanJ555/EDU-Converter/README.md

 # Medieval2-EDU-Editor
 A simple python script that can read and write.
 Very barebones for now, will just read and write a new file.
 Edit main() to create any mass changes desired.
-Plans for a shell and GUI coming soon (tm) and making it work for RTW and it's remaster.
+Plans for a shell and GUI coming soon (tm) and making it work for RTW and its remaster.

 *************
 KNOWN ISSUES